Sandeepbhatta/ecommerce_sandeep-1/ecommerce_sandeep/lab_manual/lab1.md

 After the environment setup, we started the project and migrated files.

-Syntax: django-admin startproject ecommerce_barun cd ecommerce_barun python manage.py migrate
+Syntax: django-admin startproject ecommerce_sandeep cd ecommerce_sandeep python manage.py migrate

 We ran the server if it was working.
 Then, we got the link for the server as 127.0.0.1:8000.
 Again, we verified the admin side using 127.0.0.1:8000/admin.
 We were able to create a superuser and other users.
 Syntax: python manage.py runserver

 3. Database verification and CRUD operations